WOLED vs. QD-OLED

 Samsung G60SD cleartype off

-Another of the biggest differences between the two panel types is the fact that the black levels rise a lot quicker in bright rooms on QD-OLEDs than WOLEDs.
+Another of the biggest differences between the two panel types is that black levels rise much more quickly in bright rooms on QD-OLEDs than on WOLEDs.
 This is mainly because QD-OLEDs lack a polarizer, so blacks look purple in bright rooms.
 Although the black levels don't remain perfect in bright rooms on WOLEDs either, they do a much better job at maintaining their low black levels.

 Other factors may impact the ambient black level raise, like the type of screen coating, but generally speaking, there's a clear difference between any QD-OLED and any WOLED.
 Another drawback is that dark colors desaturate more quickly in bright rooms on QD-OLEDs than WOLEDs, so they look washed out.